 1. Savannah Is Very Walkable (You May Not Need a Car)

-- Walking saves time and stress
+- Walking reduces stress and time.

 2. You Can Walk With Alcohol (Yes, Really)